mihirb-6/mihirb-6/README.md

 I’m interested in orbital mechanics, instrumentation, and astrophotography

-I’m currently learning how to make a GUI for my lightcurve project,
+I’m currently developing a naive lambert solver to learn Rust

-I’m looking to collaborate on instrumentation research
+I’m looking to collaborate on instrumentation/sensor research

 How to reach me: mihirbhagat15@gmail.com

-Fun fact: I love Tarantino movies!

 <!---
 mihirb-6/mihirb-6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.